website

 The Basics of Lab Grown Diamonds

-Lab grown diamonds are created using two main methods: high pressure and high temperature (HPHT) and chemical vapor deposition (CVD).
+Lab grown diamonds are made through two primary processes: high pressure and high temperature (HPHT) and placing them in a special gas.

 The Fundamentals of Natural Diamonds